More than just a friendly face; the importance of visitors in Intensive Care Units

 Written by Renee Greene with Sabira Valiani, Jennifer O’Brien, Candacy Abramyk, Eileen Reimche and Christine Patterson

-Patient Partner Eileen Reimche, having spent significant time in ICUs with her husband, and recognizing the value visitors bring from her personal experience, also found herself determined to find a way to help improve the situation for other patients and their families and when invited to share her lived experience, was eager to join the team as well.
+Patient Partner Eileen Reimche, having spent significant time in ICUs with her husband and recognizing the value visitors bring from her personal experience, also found herself determined to find a way to help improve the situation for other patients and their families.
+When invited to share her lived experience, she was eager to join the team as well.

 Together with team members including SCPOR Trainee Dr. Christine Patterson, Intensivist and USask Assistant Professor in the Department of Anesthesia Dr. Joann Kawchu, medical student volunteer Caitlyn Kitts, USask Instructor and ICU Nurse Faith Bae, Qualitive Researcher Dr. Yoland Palmer-Clarke, undergraduate Student Researcher Sana Mohamed, Speech Language Pathologist and Community Researcher Dr. Salima Suleman and ICU Physian and Associate Professor of Critical Care (USask) Dr. Eric Sy, they initiated a nation-wide survey looking at how working conditions were changed based on visitor restrictions.
 Surveys, built upon one used during the SARS outbreak, were sent to critical care nurses, physicians, respiratory therapists and social workers around the country.
 Results showed that most hospitals had implemented severe restrictions to visitation, and that was having a significant impact on communication and workload.
 Staff now had to regularly don and doff PPE throughout their shifts, and communication with family was no longer as simple as walking by the bedside – it now required a phone or video call along with added administrative details.
 Additionally, qualitative interviews confirmed that staff found it challenging not having family at the bedside.